camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 Note: It is perfectly valid for a CAMARA API to have several event types managed.
 The subscription endpoint will be unique but 'eventType' attribute is used to distinguish distinct events subscribed.

-In order to ease developer adoption, the pattern for Resource-based subscription **must** be the consistent for all API providing this feature.
+In order to ease developer adoption, the pattern for Resource-based subscription **must** be consistent for all API providing this feature.

 4 operations must be defined: